Bloomfield, California: History

 Bloomfield is located on part of Rancho Cañada de Pogolimi.
 In 1853, William Zellhardt built a house on the site of present-day Bloomfield, which attracted other immigrants and led to plans for a town in 1856.
 At one point in the late 1850s, Bloomfield was the second largest town in Sonoma County, and in 1877 it had four hotels and a population of 250.
 However, the town never recovered from being bypassed by the railroads, and its growth tapered off.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 8.1 square miles (21.1 km^{2}), 99.92% of it land and 0.08% of it water.
+According to the United States Census Bureau, the CDP covers an area of 8.1 square miles (21.1 km^{2}), of which 99.92% is land and 0.08% is water.

 Demographics

-The 2020 United States census reported that Bloomfield had a population of 338.
-The population density was 41.5 PD/sqmi.
-The racial makeup of Bloomfield was 293 (86.7%) White, 2 (0.6%) African American, 2 (0.6%) Native American, 4 (1.2%) Asian, 0 (0.0%) Pacific Islander, 17 (5.0%) from other races, and 20 (5.9%) from two or more races.
-Hispanic or Latino of any race were 45 persons (13.3%).

-The whole population lived in households.
-There were 136 households, out of which 33 (24.3%) had children under the age of 18 living in them, 70 (51.5%) were married-couple households, 10 (7.4%) were cohabiting couple households, 37 (27.2%) had a female householder with no partner present, and 19 (14.0%) had a male householder with no partner present.
-32 households (23.5%) were one person, and 15 (11.0%) were one person aged 65 or older.
-The average household size was 2.49.
-There were 91 families (66.9% of all households).
+Bloomfield first appeared as a census designated place in the 2010 U.S. census.